 Given that Finding Nevo is only about 200 pages long, it covers a remarkable amount of ground.
 Nevo talks about many aspects of identity and transformation: the physical realities of life in a trans/non-binary body, negotiating the divide between their sexuality/gender and their religious faith, and all of the good, bad, and ugly emotions that have come with every step.
 Nevo describes great pain, joyful optimism, crippling anxiety, bewildering dysphoria, and – ultimately – determined hope.
 And they were only twenty years old at the time of writing!
 Incredible!

-It’s a quick read, with straightforward language, and it’s appropriate for pretty much all ages (I’d say if a kid is old enough to ask questions about this book’s content, they’re old enough to read it and, maybe with a little help, understand).
-In fact, it won the Australian Family Therapists’ Book Of The Year Award in 2018.
-It’s a really useful resource and learning tool for queer folk and straight/cis-gendered readers.
+Finding Nevo is a quick read, with straightforward language, and it’s appropriate for pretty much all ages (I’d say if a kid is old enough to ask questions about this book’s content, they’re old enough to read it and, maybe with a little help, understand).
+It won the Australian Family Therapists’ Book Of The Year Award in 2018, and it’s a really useful resource for both queer folk and straight/cis-gendered readers.
 For people who are struggling with their own identity, Finding Nevo will hopefully be a source of comfort and reassurance.
 For others, it will be an opportunity to learn, to walk a mile in the proverbial shoes, and come closer to understanding a life that is different to their own.